finos/finos-parent-pom/README.md

 - **Plugin Management** for the most common Maven functionalities
 - **Simple artifact deployment and release** on Maven Central and Github (`releases` project page)
 - **Site (documentation) generation** on Github Wiki (WIP)
+- **Enforcing rules** to validate the Foundation code acceptance criteria
 - **versioneye.com integration** for security and licensing validation
 - **sonarqube.com integration** for code analytics
 - **Travis CI** integration for Continuous Integration